Forest Products Industry (non Timber)

 - Collection of forest products is permitted only in the area(s) described by this permit.

 - Permittee shall complete the Product Quantity Removal Record in ink prior to transporting products.
-When load tickets are issued, the Permittee is required to complete load tickets when Permittee moves between collection sites or leaves a permit area.
+When load tickets are issued, the permittee is required to complete load tickets when permittee moves between collection sites or leaves a permit area.
 Load tickets must be securely attached to the load and clearly visible from the rear of the vehicle.

 Other (Permit) Terms and Conditions

-- It is prohibited to haul wood in lengths over 4'.
+- Hauling wood in lengths over 4-feet.

 How large is a cord of wood?